Harry-Heath/Unity-Lattice/README.md

-# Lattice Deformer for Unity 2021.3.5f1
+# Lattice Deformer for Unity
+Built and tested with Unity 2021.3.5f1.
 Should work in other versions, but haven't tested it.

 Adds 3 components `Lattice`, `LatticeModifier` and `SkinnedLatticeModifier` for creating lattice deformations.